fasttime/JScrewIt/Features.md

 ### `ESC_REGEXP_LF`
 Having regular expressions created with the RegExp constructor use escape sequences starting with a backslash to format line feed characters \("\\n"\) in their string representation.

-_Available in Edge, Firefox, Internet Explorer and Safari._
+_Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera and Node.js 12+._
 <a name="ESC_REGEXP_SLASH"></a>
 ### `ESC_REGEXP_SLASH`
 Having regular expressions created with the RegExp constructor use escape sequences starting with a backslash to format slashes \("/"\) in their string representation.